Table of Contents

 What is Benzo Withdrawal Fatigue?

 Benzo withdrawal fatigue is a reaction that the body has from detoxing from benzos.
-Tiredness and lethargy are common as the substance begins leaving the body, causing physical withdrawal as chemical dependency is broken.
+Tiredness and lethargy are common as the substance begins to leave the body, causing physical withdrawal as chemical dependency is broken.

 Get Support for Benzo Addiction at Renaissance Recovery

-If you are dealing with an addiction problem and need help from a benzodiazepine rehab program, our team at Renaissance Recovery is here to help.
+If you are dealing with Benzo addiction and need help from a benzodiazepine rehab program, our team at Renaissance Recovery is here to help.

 At Renaissance Recovery we believe in an individualized approach to each of our clients.
-We understand that everyone’s journey is different, and know how to make your experience of recovery the most healing it can be.
+We understand that everyone’s journey is different, are committed to making your recovery experience as healing as possible.

-Reach out to us today at 866.330.9449 to learn more about getting your new drug-free life started at our benzo rehab in California.
+Reach out to us today at 866-330-9449 to start your recovery at one of the best benzo rehabs in California.

 THERE IS ALWAYS HOPE